🍁 Toronto with Kids & Teens: The Ultimate Foodie & City Sightseeing Adventure

 Kensington Market

-An eclectic neighborhood filled with global eats, vintage shops, and colorful streets.
+Kensington Market is an eclectic neighborhood filled with global eats, vintage shops, colorful streets, and sweet treat stops like Pancho’s Bakery.

 St. Lawrence Market